Icon CheckLast updated: February 16, 2023

 5. 5.

-Safety course discount Yes Yes Yes Yes Yes (within 3 years)
+Motorcycle safety course discount Yes Yes Yes Yes Yes

 Detailed List of the Best Motorcycle Insurance